-- greater difficulties in managing and staffing foreign operations; - cultural differences that result in lower utilization; - currency fluctuations that adversely affect our financial position and operating results; - unexpected changes in trading policies, regulatory requirements, tariffs, and other barriers; - greater difficulties in collecting accounts receivable; - longer sales cycles; - restrictions on the repatriation of earnings; - potentially adverse tax consequences, such as trapped foreign losses; - differences in the legal and regulatory environment in foreign jurisdictions, as well as U.S. laws and regulations related to our foreign operations; - less stable political and economic environments; and - civil disturbances or other catastrophic events that reduce business activity.
+- greater difficulties in managing and staffing foreign operations; - cultural differences that result in lower utilization; - currency fluctuations that adversely affect our financial position and operating results; - unexpected changes in trading policies, regulatory requirements, tariffs, and other barriers; - greater difficulties in collecting accounts receivable; - increased selling, general and administrative expenses associated with managing a larger and more global organization; - longer sales cycles; - restrictions on the repatriation of earnings; - potentially adverse tax consequences, such as trapped foreign losses; - · differences in the legal and regulatory environment in foreign jurisdictions, as well as U.S. laws and regulations related to our foreign operations; - · less stable political and economic environments; and - civil disturbances or other catastrophic events that reduce business activity.